-The latest episode of the podcast which asks: have you got crabs?

-The latest episode of the podcast which asks: an emaciated John Lennon in a boxing match with the six months-dead Elvis Presley – who wins?
+The latest episode of the podcast which asks: an emaciated John Lennon in a boxing match with the eighteen months-dead Elvis Presley – who wins?

 This episode, Pop-Crazed Youngsters, is mental.
 Come with us as we set the Time Sofa all the way into the very heart of the Eighventies, to a Bizarro-world where people actually thought – yes, with their actual brains – that Mike Read was sort of cool.
 Yes, it’s the Chart Music debut of Mr Blue Tulip himself, which may be touched upon at some point in this episode, we can’t remember.